ML-KFHE: Multi-label ensemble classification algorithm exploiting sensor fusion properties of the Kalman filter

 For all evaluations $2$ times $5$ fold cross-validation experiments were performed.
 While generating the folds for cross-validation method a multi-label specific stratification method, iterative stratification \citep{iterstat}, was used.

-Performance of ML-KFHE-HOMER and ML-KFHE-CC was compared with ECC, RAkEL, state-of-the-art ensemble based multi-label classifiers, AdaBoost.MH, RF-PCT and E-HOMER (a bagging-based ensemble using HOMER).
-Note that a specific hyperparameter setting for RAkEL, named RAkEL2 as used in \cite{MOYANO201833} as it is shown to perform very well.
-RAkEL2 is RAkEL with label subset size of $3$ and number of such random label overlapping subsets is $2q$, where the $q$ is the number of labels in the specific dataset.
-Hyperparamters for each base HOMER model are set randomly (identically as in ML-KFHE-HOMER).
-Also, individual CC model, HOMER-K (using k-means clustering) and HOMER-B (using balanced clustering) models were included to understand how much the ensembles led to improved performance over single base models.
-During all the experiments, the sample size of training data (bag fraction) is $2n$, or twice the size of original number of datapoints for all the ensemble algorithms.s
+Performance of ML-KFHE-HOMER and ML-KFHE-CC was compared with various algorithms.
+The hyperparameter configurations of each will be described next.

+ECC, RAkEL, state-of-the-art ensemble based multi-label classifiers, AdaBoost.MH, RF-PCT and E-HOMER (a bagging-based ensemble using HOMER, Section \ref{sec:KFHE-HOMER}).
+ECC and RAkEL was specifically compared as they were the top performer in the extensive experiment in \citep{MOYANO201833}.
+The hyperparameter setting for RAkEL (named RAkEL2) was used as in \citep{MOYANO201833} as it is shown to perform very well.
+RAkEL2 is RAkEL with label subset size of $3$ and number of such random label overlapping subsets is $2q$, where the $q$ is the number of labels in the corresponding dataset.
+Support vector machine (SVM) is used as the underlying classifiers for ECC, RAkEL and all algorithms.

+The compared hyperparameter tuned individual classifier (non-ensemble) algorithms compared are as follows.
+For, CC, HOMER-K (using k-means clustering) and HOMER-B (using balanced clustering) models were included to understand how much the ensembles led to improved performance over single base models when they are hyperparameter tuned for performance for each dataeset.
+During all the experiments, the sample size of training data (bag fraction) is $2n$, or twice the size of original number of datapoints for all the ensemble algorithms.